Nasal septum deviation: Signs and symptoms

 The nasal septum is the bone and cartilage in the nose that separates the nasal cavity into the two nostrils.
 The cartilage is called the quadrangular cartilage and the bones comprising the septum include the maxillary crest, vomer, and the perpendicular plate of the ethmoid.
 Normally, the septum lies centrally, and thus the nasal passages are symmetrical.
 A deviated septum is an abnormal condition in which the top of the cartilaginous ridge leans to the left or the right, causing obstruction of the affected nasal passage.

 It is common for nasal septa to depart from the exact centerline; the septum is only considered deviated if the shift is substantial or causes problems.
 By itself, a deviated septum can go undetected for years and thus be without any need for correction.

 Symptoms of a deviated septum include infections of the sinus and sleep apnea, snoring, repetitive sneezing, facial pain, nosebleeds, mouth breathing, difficulty with breathing, mild to severe loss of the ability to smell, and possibly headaches.
 Only more severe cases of a deviated septum will cause symptoms of difficulty breathing and require treatment.

 Causes

-It is most frequently caused by impact trauma, such as by a blow to the face.
-It can also be a congenital disorder, caused by compression of the nose during childbirth.
+A deviated septum is most frequently caused by unequal growth of the septum, causing it to lean more to one side than the other.
+It can also be a congenital disorder, in which the septum is unequal at birth.
+This can get worse with age as the septum continues to grow.
+A deviated septum can also be caused by impact trauma, such as by a blow to the face during contact sports or a car accident.
+Childbirth can also cause sufficient trauma to cause a deviated septum in infants.
+Injuries such as a broken nose can also contribute to septal deviation, but it does not always accompany a septum injury.
 Deviated septum is associated with genetic connective tissue disorders such as Marfan syndrome, homocystinuria and Ehlers–Danlos syndrome.

 Diagnosis

 Nasal septum deviation is the most common cause of nasal obstruction.
 A history of trauma to the nose is often present including trauma from the process of birth or microfractures.
 A medical professional, such as an otorhinolaryngologist (ears, nose, and throat doctor), typically makes the diagnosis after taking a thorough history from the affected person and performing a physical examination.
 Imaging of the nose is sometimes used to aid in making the diagnosis as well.
+An otorhinolaryngologist may observe the septum by performing a nasal endoscopy.
+In this procedure, the surgeon uses a light and camera at the end of a flexible or rigid tube observe the structure of the nasal septum deeper in the nose.
+Typically, a topical decongestant and numbing medicine are used to allow better visualization and comfort.